Buffalo herd standing in a grassland against a backdrop of towering sand dunes.

 Restoration is about more than land.

-In 2020, The Nature Conservancy began work with the InterTribal Buffalo Council, the non-profit Tanka Fund and other Indigenous partners to transfer bison (also known as American buffalo) from TNC herds to Native Nations and communities.
-To date, 1,800 bison from 11 herds at TNC preserves, like Medano-Zapata Ranch in Colorado’s San Luis Valley, have made the long journey—over time and distance—back to their ancestral grazing lands.
+In 2020, The Nature Conservancy began work with the InterTribal Buffalo Council (ITBC), the non-profit Tanka Fund and other Indigenous partners to transfer bison (also known as American buffalo) from TNC herds to Native Nations and communities.
+To date, nearly 3,000 buffalo from 11 herds at TNC preserves have made the long journey—over time and distance—back to their ancestral grazing lands.

-Since 2020, TNC has, under the auspices of those partnerships, transferred 1,800 American buffalo to Indigenous lands and communities.
 Transferring buffalo at this scale supported a quadrupling of the number of animals made available through ITBC's Surplus Buffalo Program in 2022, marking the largest restoration of buffalo to Native Nations in history.
-600 American buffalo have been transferred in 2024, sent home to other ancestral grazing lands.
+Almost 600 buffalo were transferred in 2025, sent home to other ancestral grazing lands.

 Bison Home-Sending Becomes Buffalo Homecoming